czernous/persian-hugo/exampleSite/content/about/_index.md

 Here, I share all my curiosities with you.

+From:

+* Digital Marketing
+* Design,
+* Language Learning
-From Digital Marketing, Design, Language Learning, Hair and Beauty.
+* Hair and Beauty

 ## **My story**